raythurman2386/Notes/LinkedInLearning/Ex_Files_Programming_Foundations_Algorithms/notes.md

 - Generally performs better than merge sort, O(n log n)
 - operates in place on the data
 - Worst case is O(n2) when data is mostly sorted already

+## Searching

+- unordered searching can become inneficient
+- unordered is considered a linear search

+- ordered searching can be done with a binary search
+- ordered is much more performant than unordered

+- isSorted is a linear search as well